shoreason/python-beautifulsoup-tutorial/tutorial.md

 # Sho's 20-min Python BeautifulSoup Tutorial

 Data analysis starts with getting access to the data and sometimes this data is on the web.
-For instance you might be interested in extracting data from a list of recipes and indredients on a website.
+For instance you might be interested in extracting data from a list of recipes and ingredients on a website.
 You could be acquiring data from a file, database or API.

 --

-Your goal might simply be evaluating the data, like counting the occurences of an item.
+Your goal might simply be evaluating the data, like counting the occurrences of an item.
 Or to persist the data for later analysis.
 This is where a webscraping tool like BeautifulSoup comes in.

-BeautifulSoup is a python package that allows you to extract text data from from the web (as HTML) or from XML.
+BeautifulSoup is a python package that allows you to extract text data from the web (as HTML) or from XML.

 --

 This tutorial will be based off bs4 (Beautiful Soup 4) and assumes you have python and pip installed.

 note:bs3 only works with the python2 series, but bs4 works on both python 2 and python 3. reference and credit: Thanks to [Vik Paruchuri](https://www.dataquest.io/blog/web-scraping-tutorial-python/)

 Ready?
 To get started install bs4